justinthadathil/Student_Admission_Details/README.md

 Frontend
 1 Clone the project
-2 first cd to FrontEnd_EmployeePanel folder then run npm install and last run at http://localhost:4200/ using ng serve.
+2 first cd to Studentinfo folder then run npm install and last run at http://localhost:4200/ using ng serve.